Open archaeology, open source?

 Figure 10: Mean repository centrality by category (top) and platform (bottom).
 Centrality is measured by node betweenness weighted by number of contributions.

 Despite being a minority language, Blender packages are more central than all other package platforms on average, but this is a statistical anomaly caused by uneven sampling.
 R is naturally the platform with the next highest average centrality since it serves as a lingua franca that draws developers from across the discipline.
 Many of the QGIS plugins add various specialized features to the extensible GIS platform, and are therefore developed by interdisciplinary teams, which explains its high rank.
-Python projects, which tend to be infrastructural or are of interest to members of other fields, are also highly ranked in terms of average centrality.
-5 Our findings support the notion that there are significant development patterns when working across different languages and platforms, and further analysis to qualify these observation is warranted.
+Python projects, which tend to relate to the development of information infrastructures or are of interest to members of other fields (e.g., palaeo-ecology, other fieldwork-based disciplines), are also highly ranked in terms of average centrality.
+Further analysis is warranted to qualify these observations regarding the significance of development patterns when working across different languages and platforms.

 Centrality to the user–user graph is weakly predicted by a user’s overall rate of activity, as measured by their total number of contributions (Figure 11).
 We did not collect demographic data on users that appear in our dataset, but based on our own knowledge of the community we can observe that those highly central to the network tend to be employed in (junior) academic positions, or in a few cases in cultural heritage authorities, rather than specifically as research software engineers.
 Such positions tend to not to actively reward or encourage software development, at least not on a par with more traditional academic outputs (Baxter et al. 2012), and are increasingly precarious (Cornelius-Bell and Bell 2021).
 This obviously poses a serious risk to the sustainability and growth of open source software in archaeology: if the people who occupy central positions in the network cease to be active, then it is likely that the overall network would fragment.
 Assessing and mitigating this risk should be a high priority for future research in this area.